netdata/netdata/collectors/ebpf.plugin/README.md

 -   `return`: In the `return` mode, the eBPF collector monitors the same kernel functions as `entry`, but also creates new charts for the return of these functions, such as errors.
 Monitoring function returns can help in debugging software, such as failing to close file descriptors or creating zombie processes.
+-   `update every`:  Number of seconds used for eBPF to send data for Netdata.

 #### Integration with `apps.plugin`